Saša Lazić

 Saša Lazić (born 6 April 1996) is an Austrian football midfielder.

 Career

 Born in Vienna, Lazić played in youth teams of 1.
-Simmeringer SC, First Vienna, Rapid Wien and Serbian giants Red Star Belgrade.
+Simmeringer SC, First Vienna, Rapid Wien and Serbian club Red Star Belgrade.
 He made his senior debut with FK Loznica in the 2015–16 Serbian First League.
-Then in summer 2016 he joined Slovenian second tier side NK Brežice 1919, During winterbreak he returned to Austria and joined First Vienna.
+Then in summer 2016 he joined Slovenian second-tier side NK Brežice 1919, During winterbreak he returned to Austria and joined First Vienna.
 In summer 2017 he returned to Serbia and joined FK Rad, leaving them during winter-break to join FK Podrinje Janja playing in the First League of Republika Srpska, second tier of Bosnia and Herzegovina.
 After finishing his season with Podrinje, he returned to Austria and, after a short spell with SV Schwechat, he joined Wiener Sport-Club.